blindnet-io/openness-framework/Decisions/README.md

 You don't have to write everything directly.
 Recording a decision isn't about saying _"hey, I made this choice, do you agree"_.
 Share your thoughts, make people challenge them, and reach a satisfying solution collectively.

 More complex decisions may need several documents.
 When this is the case, create a directory, and follow the [inverted pyramid](https://www.s8080.com/blog-news/writing-detail-pages-information-pages) method.

-## Contributions and Feedback

-This framework is still at a very early stage of development.
-Take a look, and let us know what you think.

-All suggestions and contributions are welcome.
-Please [open an issue](https://github.com/blindnet-io/openness/issues/new) to submit an idea or any simple feedback.